Workflow-Manager-admin/cluequest-cartoon-crime-solver-95861-7b11599f/assets/freepik_hard_mode_assets.md

 ## 6. Additional Tips

-- Download the PNG (if available with transparent BG), or export vector with transparent BG.
+- Download PNG (with transparency) or export vector (SVG).
-- For “hard” mode, prefer assets with clutter, detail, and multiple visual elements.
+- For harder modes, prefer scenes with more clutter/objects and add subtle clue overlays.
-- Clues can be cropped/placed in subtle spots in the crime scene backgrounds.
+- Clues can be disguised as part of the room, requiring close observation.
-- For integration, copy the direct PNG/JPG URL or serve locally.
+- Serve asset images from /assets for better caching/offline use if permitted.
-- Optionally, store in `/assets/` for guaranteed availability.
+- Always check license details prior to shipping.

 ---